outside-docs/career-ladder/engineer3.md

 ## Scope
-I own work primarily with my direct team and cross-functional partners while driving cross-team collaboration for my project
+An Engineer III owns work primarily with their direct team and cross-functional partners while driving cross-team collaboration for projects

 ## Collaboration and Communication
 - Communicates effectively with immediate and dependent teams and stakeholders